 Check prices on places to stay in Cocoa Beach

-Clearwater continues to be a Spring Break hot spot, and that won’t change anytime soon, but St. Pete Beach further south is sure to draw a crowd after being named TripAdvisor’s No. 1 Beach in America this year.
+Clearwater continues to be a Spring Break hot spot, and that won’t change any time soon, but St. Pete Beach further south is sure to draw a crowd after being named TripAdvisor’s No. 1 Beach in America last year.

 Hot Tip: The best way to stay safe this year, may be to head 20 miles south of Clearwater to the stunning dunes of Pass-A-Grille, and a great diversion from the craziness is a bike ride on the acclaimed Pinellas Trail.